 Well, Marcel Duchamp?

-Of course, you are always affected by what happens around you, especially what you cannot affect, one relieves the other and the details that make an impression are changed whether you want to
+Of course, you are always affected by what happens around you, especially what you cannot influence, one thing replaces another and the details that make an impression are changed whether you want to or not.

 When you look back and compare the art life then and now, which are the most eye-catching changes?

 More art schools, more artists, more curators, more art consultants, more art galleries and museums, public procurement.